Advertiser Disclosure

 Ready to start traveling the world for free?
 You’re in the right place.
 Image Credit: Cherag Dubash

-Historically, travelers have earned airline miles by simply flying on 1 airline all of the time.
+Historically, travelers have earned airline miles flying on 1 airline all of the time.

-This meant free first class airfare was restricted to those traveling for work or people already paying for premium tickets.
-Plus, even if you were earning points this way, you were usually restricted to 1 airline alliance when it came to redemption time.
+This meant free first class airfare was generally restricted to those traveling for work or people already paying for premium tickets.
+On top of this, even if you were earning points by only flying a particular airline, you were usually restricted to a single airline alliance when it came to redeeming the earned miles.

 But what type of credit card should you get?
 And more importantly, how do you travel for free if you don’t spend a ton of money on your credit card each month?

-Good questions, and this is exactly what we’ll answer in this chapter.
-We’ll start by discussing which types of award credit cards are on the market, dive into sign-up bonuses, and look at some specific credit cards you can start with.
+These are good questions and are exactly what we’ll answer in this chapter.
+We’ll start by discussing which types of reward credit cards are on the market, dive into the wonderful world of welcome bonus offers, and look at some specific credit cards you can start with.

 The 3 Types of Award Credit Cards